Rob Cerjanec

-Robert Cerjanec is a Canadian politician who has served as a member of Provincial Parliament (MPP) since 2025.
+Robert Charles Cerjanec (born 1988) is a Canadian politician who has served as a Member of Provincial Parliament since 2025.
 A member of the Ontario Liberal Party, he represents the riding of Ajax.
-He was previously a business consultant and served on the leadership team of the Durham District School Board.
+He was previously a small business owner and consultant, and served on the senior leadership teams of Toronto Deputy Mayor Ana Bailão and the Durham District School Board.